Subscribing to PEN

 Q. How do I add a Knowledge Pathway to My PEN® Content Alerts?

-A. To add a Knowledge Pathway to My PEN® Content Alerts, click on the icon next to the title of the Knowledge Pathway in the Table of Contents.
+A. After you've signed into your PEN® Account, click on the icon next to the title of the Knowledge Pathway in the Table of Contents.
 The icon will then turn green.

 You can access a list of your Content Alerts by clicking on the My PEN® Favourites and PEN® Content Alerts on the Home Page.
 Content Alerts are not available to site license users.